seanboe/temp_site/_posts/2024-12-10-PowerEEFCML.md

 ## Motivation for FCMLs

 Multilevel converters are growing in popularity for their ability to efficiently handle high voltage and frequency operation.
-Traditional two-level inverters place high stress on the output switches due to high $V_{DS}$, which is typically correlated with greater $R_{DS(on)}$ (higher conduction losses), and require high switching frequency $f_{sw}$ to reduce total harmonic distortion (THD) on the output\footnote{Practical implementations involve lower $f_{sw}$ with more aggressive output filters to reduce losses.
-Unfortunately, this simply converts switching losses into conduction losses with marginal benefit.}.
+Traditional two-level inverters place high stress on the output switches due to high $V_{DS}$, which is typically correlated with greater $R_{DS(on)}$ (higher conduction losses), and require high switching frequency $f_{sw}$ to reduce total harmonic distortion (THD) on the output[^1].
 Output switches can be connected in parallel to distribute current among individual switches and simplify cooling requirements.
-However, this approach introduces a timing challenge, as the turn-on of each parallel switch must be carefully synchronized\footnote{In practice, this is difficult to do due to parasitics, specifically, trace inductance on PCBs.} to ensure effective operation at high frequencies.
+However, this approach introduces a timing challenge, as the turn-on of each parallel switch must be carefully synchronized[^2]to ensure effective operation at high frequencies.
 Similar strategies (and issues) arise when placing switches in series to reduce $V_{DS}$.

+[^1]:Practical implementations involve lower $f_{sw}$ with more aggressive output filters to reduce losses.
+Unfortunately, this simply converts switching losses into conduction losses with marginal benefit

+[^2]:In practice, this is difficult to do due to parasitics, specifically, trace inductance on PCBs.

 The multilevel converter is and elegant solution to these problems.
 By establishing known node voltages between each switch, designers can precisely set $V_{DS}$ to lower voltages, which naturally reduces $R_{DS(on)}$ and thereby conduction losses.
 This reduces the stress on any given switch, thereby dismissing the need for multiple switches at each stage.
 Most multilevel converters also lend themselves neatly to commutation patterns which "overlap" switch states - that is, it is unlikely that any switch needs to toggle consecutively - which decreases the necessary $f_{sw}$ for the switches despite maintaining a commutatoin frequency of $f_{sw}$.
 This, of course, reduces switching losses.
-Finally, the multilevel output allows tighter approximation of most output waveforms, reducing unwanted harmonics in the output and thereby decreasing THD\footnote{This serves two benefits: 1) Lower necessary switch frequency, since higher switch frequency allows a better approximation of a sinewave, and (assuming the inverter is used to drive a motor) 2) Lower core losses.
-Marginal benefits are also achieved with lower current ripple, which may result in slight conduction loss due to the skin effect.}.
+Finally, the multilevel output allows tighter approximation of most output waveforms, reducing unwanted harmonics in the output and thereby decreasing THD[^3].
 This allows weaker LC output filters, decreasing space requirements and reducing conduction losses.
 Typical multilevel converters in industry involve between 9-14 levels.

+[^3]:This serves two benefits: 1) Lower necessary switch frequency, since higher switch frequency allows a better approximation of a sinewave, and (assuming the inverter is used to drive a motor) 2) Lower core losses.
+Marginal benefits are also achieved with lower current ripple, which may result in slight conduction loss due to the skin effect.

 The _flying capacitor_ multilevel converter establishes known node voltages between the switches with a floating capacitor charged to a known fraction of the rail voltage depending on the number of converter levels.
+Charging occurs naturally[^4] during commutation, although resistors can be used to pre-charge the capacitor(s) to their levels prior to operation, which is what my design implements.
+Other common topologies include the cascaded h-bridge inverter and the diode-clamped inverter.

-Charging occurs naturally\footnote{Closed-loop control over the flying capacitor voltage is still a (somewhat) open problem in research.
+[^4]:Closed-loop control over the flying capacitor voltage is still a (somewhat) open problem in research.
 The output current capability is limited by the flying capacitances, making the design of professional FCMLs a balance between space and power output.
-Multiple control and sizing strategies have been devised to optimize this.} during commutation, although resistors can be used to pre-charge the capacitor(s) to their levels prior to operation, which is what my design implements.
-Other common topologies include the cascaded h-bridge inverter and the diode-clamped inverter.
+Multiple control and sizing strategies have been devised to optimize this.

 Although the effects of higher $f_{sw}$ and multiple levels on THD should be intuitive, proving it analytically is \href{https://ieeexplore.ieee.org/document/5311996}{involved}.
+I opted to use numerical methods[^5] to show the benefit of multiple levels and switching frequency instead.
+Figure \ref{fig:fcvslevels} clearly demonstrates the benefits of increasing switching frequency and output levels, with both reducing total harmonic distortion, as expected.

-I opted to use numerical methods\footnote{Pulse-width modulation waveforms were generated given an input (target) sinewave and a switching frequency, and the DFT was taken to examine their frequency content.
-An output filter on the converter model was omitted to make the data more clear at the expense of practical THD modeling.} to show the benefit of multiple levels and switching frequency instead.
-Figure \ref{fig:fcvslevels} clearly demonstrates the benefits of increasing switching frequency and output levels, with both reducing total harmonic distortion, as expected\footnote{Some $f_{s}$ omitted for clarity; an output filter wasn't included in this analysis, resulting in unrealistic aliasing and THD approximations at certain harmonics.}.
+[^5]:Pulse-width modulation waveforms were generated given an input (target) sinewave and a switching frequency, and the DFT was taken to examine their frequency content.
+An output filter on the converter model was omitted to make the data more clear at the expense of practical THD modeling.

+[^6]:Some $f_{s}$ omitted for clarity; an output filter wasn't included in this analysis, resulting in unrealistic aliasing and THD approximations at certain harmonics.

 $f_{s}=50Hz$ Demonstration of multilevel PWM model driving RL Low-Pass:
 ![PWM Demo](https://github.com/seanboe/temp_site/blob/master/assets/images/misc/powereefcml/PWMDemo.png?raw=true)